abaplint/abaplint-sci-server/README.md

 See the content of `docker` directory.
 There are Dockerfile and docker-compose template.
 E.g. run `docker build -f docker/Dockerfile -t abaplint-backend .` to build your image from scratch.

-TODO: https docker compose, logging advices
+*TODO: https docker compose, logging advices*

+### Env variables

+The package respects `.env` file (must not be committed to the repo though!).
+Here are the available variables:

+- PORT - port to listen at
+- ALB_SUPPRESS_FRONPAGE_LOG - disable frontpage log: set `1` to disable

 ## Development